available in: English

 There are three main ways that states determine who should be held accountable for paying damages after an accident:

-- Modified Comparative Negligence – This is similar to comparative negligence; however, a driver must be less than 50 percent responsible for the accident in order to recoup money from another driver.
-If you’re more than 50 percent responsible, you will be responsible for paying your own damages.
+- Modified Comparative Negligence: This is similar to comparative negligence; however, a driver must be less than 50 percent responsible for the accident to recoup money from another driver.
+If you’re more than 50 percent responsible, you will be responsible for paying your damages.

-- Pure Contributory Negligence – Under this law, you must be completely without blame in order to recoup compensation from the other driver.
+- Pure Contributory Negligence: Under this law, you must be completely without blame to recoup compensation from the other driver or drivers.

-Texas uses the principle of modified comparative negligence, which means you must be under the 50 percent threshold in order to recoup your losses from another driver.
+Texas uses the principle of modified comparative negligence, which means you must be under the 50 percent threshold to recoup your losses from another driver.

-If you’ve been injured in a multi-vehicle pileup, you need Juan Hernandez—a board-certified personal injury attorney—on your side.
-Only 2% of Texas attorneys have this certification.
+If you have been injured in a multi-vehicle pileup, you need Juan Hernandez—a Texas board-certified personal injury attorney—on your side.
+Only two percent of Texas attorneys have this certification.
 Contact the dedicated car accident team at the Hernandez Law Group for more information about how we can help with your case or schedule a free no-obligation consultation.